EDUCBA

 Conditional Formatting without Helper Column 2-8

 You can see an output as shown below.
-Each cell with Odd number is shaded through the Excel sheet.
+Each cell with an Odd number is shaded through the Excel sheet.

 Conditional Formatting without Helper Column 2-9

 MOD() is a modulo function that can be used to find the modulus of a reminder when one number is divided by the other.
-For example, if we use MOD(3, 2), it means, when we divide the number 3 by number 2, it will give a reminder as 1.
-ROW() function gives the row number for each cell the formula runs on.
-The combination MOD(ROW(),2) = 1 check only those rows where a reminder is equaled to 1 (meaning odd cells).
+For example, if we use MOD(3, 2), it means dividing the number 3 by the number 2 will give a reminder as 1.
+The ROW() function gives the row number for each cell the formula runs on.
+The combination MOD(ROW(),2) = 1 checks only those rows where a reminder is equaled to 1 (meaning odd cells).
 Therefore, you can see all the odd rows are shaded.
-Similarly, you can shade all even rows.
-All you need to do is, tweak the formula as MOD(ROW(),2) = 0.
-This means all the rows which are divisible by 2 (in other words, all even rows will be selected and shaded).

-Method #3 – Conditional Formatting with helper Column
+Method #3 – Conditional Formatting with Helper Column

-Step 1: Insert a helper column named S.NO. in the table and add the serial numbers for each row in it.
+Step 1: Insert a helper column named S.NO.
+In the table and add the serial numbers for each row in it.

 Insert a helper column 1